-From 2021, Canadian citizens will need to obtain an ETIAS Visa Waiver before traveling to France or any of the other Schengen countries.
-It will be necessary to complete the online application for ETIAS for France which will only take a matter of minutes.
+From 2022, Canadian citizens will need to obtain an ETIAS visa waiver before travelling to France or any of the other Schengen countries.
+It will then be necessary to complete the online application for ETIAS for France which will only take a matter of minutes.

-ETIAS has been designed to strengthen the border security of Europe.
-Visitors to the Schengen Area will be screened before they arrive.
-France is one of the many European countries which as been struck by terrorism in recent years, ETIAS will make traveling to France much safer for locals and tourists.
+ETIAS has been designed to strengthen the border security of Europe by screening visitors to the Schengen Area before they arrive.
+By doing so it is expected that travelling in France will become much safer for locals and tourists.

 How can Canadians apply for ETIAS to visit France?

 All the data provided will be cross-checked against various security databases.
-It will be necessary to have a valid Canadian passport and to meet the ETIAS requirements.
-Applicants will need to make a payment using a credit or debit card to submit the application.
+It will also be necessary to have a valid Canadian passport and to meet the ETIAS requirements.
+Finally, applicants will need to make a payment using a credit or debit card to submit their application.

 Once an application has been approved, the ETIAS for France will be sent by email.
-Canadians will be able to enter France by presenting their ETIAS Visa authorization and their corresponding passport to the border authorities.
+Canadians will be able to enter France by presenting their ETIAS visa waiver authorisation and their corresponding passport to the border authorities.